3XP-LOIT/3XP-LOIT.github.io/_posts/2026-08-14-iotconnect-mhl.md

 }
 ```

-So there *is* a real check here - `Checker.check_key(key)` - not just an open door.
+So there is a real check here, `Checker.check_key(key)`.
 This is the actual authorization boundary for the privileged action.
-Whatever the "guest" UI was doing, it's irrelevant to this code path; this
-receiver will act on any broadcast that supplies a correct `key`, from anywhere.
+Whatever the "guest" UI was doing, it's irrelevant to this code path; this receiver will act on any broadcast that supplies a correct `key`, from anywhere.

 ## Exploitation: Breaking Checker.check_key()